NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 These scenarios are built around the concept of Representative Concentration Pathways (RCPs).

-The “Representative Concentration Pathways” were defined by the [Intergovernmental Panel on Climate Change (IPCC)](https://www.ipcc.ch/) for its 5th Assessment Report (AR5) in 2014 to provide plausible descriptions of the future, based on socio-economic scenarios of how global society grows and develops.
+The “Representative Concentration Pathways” were defined by the IPCC for its 5th Assessment Report (AR5) in 2014 to provide plausible descriptions of the future, based on socio-economic scenarios of how global society grows and develops.
 These four RCPs (RCP2.6, RCP4.5, RCP6 and RCP8.5) are labelled after a possible range of radiative forcing values in the year 2100 corresponding to 2.6, 4.5, 6.0 and 8.5 W/m2, respectively.

 Each RCP corresponds to certain socio-economic assumptions: